 It is the most common tire size in hybrid, road, gravel and touring bikes and they are the perfect size for bike commuting too for a good reason.
 Wheels with 700c tires strike a good balance of speed, handling in corners, maneuverability, and comfort.

 However, not all 700c tires have been created equal, and some offer features that others lack.
-Let’s focus on what you need to look out for as a commuter.
+Let’s focus on what you must look for as a commuter.

 Features of a good commuter tire

-- Good grip in all weather conditions on a variety of surfaces.
-Some tires are great on paved roads, but really suffer on cobbles or even light gravel.
-Most commuters don’t benefit from slick tires, in my opinion.
+• Good grip in all weather conditions on a variety of surfaces.
+Some tires are great on paved roads but suffer on cobbles or even light gravel.

-- A width of at least 28 mm.
-The wider a tire the better it absorbs road imperfections.
-This is important for city and urban riding where you come across potholes, bumps, rail tracks, road debris, uneven road surface etc. I suggest that if your bike frame allows it, go for a 32 mm wide tire.
+• A width of at least 28 mm.
+The wider a tire, the better it absorbs road imperfections.
+This is important for city and urban riding where you come across potholes, bumps, rail tracks, road debris, uneven road surfaces etc. Go for a 32mm wide tire if your bike has enough clearance.

-The most important thing is to get the width and the tread of the tire right.
-These have the biggest impact on your comfort and riding experience.
-The weight also plays a role, although for most commuters it needs to be only a secondary consideration.
+The width and the tread pattern have the biggest impact on your comfort and riding experience.
+The weight also plays a role, although for most commuters, it needs to be only a secondary consideration.
 All the tires I recommend are light enough for commuters.

 Width is the most important factor that impacts your riding comfort.
 The wider a tire the more air volume it contains and the more comfortable it is to ride because the better it absorbs road imperfections.
-Wider tires don’t need to run on such high pressures as narrow tires, which gives them a little bit of a cushiony feeling.
+Wider tires don’t need to run on such high pressures as narrow tires, which gives them a cushy feeling.

 Tire width is measured in mm.
 Most 700c tires run from 23 mm to 50 mm.

-- 23 – 25 mm tires are regarded as narrow tires, and are used on road bikes for racing.
+• 23 – 25 mm tires are regarded as narrow tires and are used on road bikes for racing.
 They are fast-rolling tires.
-They need to be inflated to high pressure to avoid punctures, and therefore they are not very comfortable to ride.
+They need to be inflated to high pressure to avoid punctures, so they are not very comfortable riding.

-- 28 – 35 mm tires are the most versatile tires.
+• 28 – 35 mm tires are the most versatile.
 They offer superior comfort with no noticeable added rolling resistance (rolling resistance makes it harder to pedal).
 They can withstand some light off-road or gravel riding.

-- 35+ mm tires are noticeably heavier and therefore slower.
+• 35+ mm tires are noticeably heavier and slower.
 They are typically used for more heavy-duty off-road riding.
 This is typically the threshold beyond which extra cushioning becomes more hindrance than provides comfort for the typical commuter.

 Before you decide to get a really wide tire, make sure that your bike has enough clearance.
 This means that there is enough room to fit your tire between the fork.
 Some road bikes can accommodate tires of maximum 28 mm and cyclocross bikes usually have a tire clearance of 33 mm.